rparkins999/CalendarTrigger/README.md

 ## Signing and saving settings

 Newer versions of Android do not allow you to install unsigned applications.
-The `.apk` file in the git release is signed (with my signing key) as is the `.apk` file dowloadable from [fdroid](https://f-droid.org) (with their signing key).
+The `.apk` file in the git release is signed (with my signing key) as is the `.apk` file downloadable from [fdroid](https://f-droid.org) (with their signing key).
 Naturally neither I nor fdroid are willing to publish our signing keys, so if you build your own version you will need to to sign it with your own signing key.
 The `app/build.gradle` file expects a `keystore.properties` file in the project root directory, which you will need to fill with the details of your own signing key.
 You can find how to create it [here](https://developer.android.com/studio/publish/app-signing.html).

 Having multiple signing keys causes problems if you have previously installed one version and want to install a newer version of the same application signed with a different key: Android does not allow this, and you have to uninstall the old application before installing the new one This deletes the application's data, which means for CalendarTrigger that you lose all its settings including all of your class definitions.

+In order keep the its data, CalendarTrigger allows you to save its settings to a (fixed) file or to replace the current settings by those from the file: there are buttons to do these actions in the Debugging screen.
+This can be used to save the settings before uninstalling, or to transfer your settings to a different device.

 If Android will still not install a new version even after uninstalling the old one, this may be because the old `.apk` file is still present, which confuses the installer.
 Finding the old `.apk` file and deleting it should help.

-In order keep the its data, CalendarTrigger now allows you to save its settings to a (fixed) file or to replace the current settings by those from the file: there are buttons to do these actions in the Debugging screen.
-This can be used to save the settings before uninstalling, or to transfer your settings to a different device.

 ## Permissions